 Social Justice Studies Program

-Only completed applications will be reviewed (letter of interest, transcripts, 2 letters of recommendation, IELTs score if relevant).
-Please contact Program Advisor, Kevin Brooks, in order to discuss the program before applying.
+Only completed applications will be reviewed (application questions answered, transcripts uploaded, 2 letters of recommendation submitted, IELTs score or DuoLingo score if relevant).
+If referees have trouble accessing the application portal, letters can be sent to Dr. Kevin Brooks (kbrooks2@lakeheadu.ca) with "Reference Letter Submission" as the subject name of the email.
+Please contact Program Advisor, Kevin Brooks, in order to discuss the program before applying or if students have any challenges with the application portal or questions.
 The Program Handbook provides the most complete overview of the SJS program.
 Applications are completed on the Faculty of Graduate Studies page.

 Located within the territories of the Anishinaabe peoples, Lakehead University's MA in Social Justice Studies (SJS) is an interdisciplinary graduate program housed in the Faculty of Social Sciences and Humanities.
 SJS delivers a transformative education by asking students to think critically about the values, cultural assumptions, and actions that maintain the current economic, political, and social structures which shape our day-to-day lives.
 Our program empowers students with the practical skills and theoretical knowledge necessary to challenge the informal and formal configurations of power and oppression within local, national, and global contexts.